An essential element in the ‘FutureFit’ home

 SVCE will award rebates up to the dollar amounts described below.
 Rebates are not to exceed project costs.

 This program is funded in part by a grant from the Bay Area Air Quality Management District.

 Units must have a minimum Uniform Energy Factor (UEF) of 2.87 or greater and be Energy Star® Certified.
 SVCE has seen numerous units available with a much greater efficiency (some as high as 3.75) – the greater the efficiency, the greater the savings potential.

-Units can be sourced from either Smappee or Sense.
-Each unit in this pilot program will provide important information to guide future SVCE programs.
+Units can be sourced from either Smappee or Sense (also sold under the name “Square D”).
+Every heat pump in this pilot program will provide important information via the data monitor (required) to guide future SVCE programs.
 While we already receive your electricity usage totals, these data monitors will provide both SVCE and you with information how the Heat Pump Water Heater consumes energy.
-For this pilot, we require 3 CT’s setup for 220V and the device to be connected to your wi-fi.
-Visit www.smappee.com or www.sense.com.
-Our rebate amount is designed to cover the cost of the units to meet our minimum program requirements.
-If you want additional capabilities or monitor other appliances, you may choose to do so at your own expense.
+For this pilot, we require the device to be connected specifically to the circuit associated with your new water heater as well as to your wi-fi.
+Visit www.sense.com for more information on the Sense+Solar home energy monitor.
+Once you have a reservation confirmation from us, we will provide you with information on how to purchase the home energy monitor directly from Sense so that it is registered automatically to our program.

 Optional Additional Rebate Specifications: